Farzan-I/Farzan-CV/README.md

 ### Natural leader

 By achieving a First Class degree in [Business Management](#london-metropolitan-university-sep-2010-to-jul-2014), I applied my understanding of being a better leader while working at Pizza Express as a manager.
 This allowed me to demonstrate my learnings instantly and see the benefits of being a leader as opposed to a boss.
-Organically being put forward for project manager on various group works, I ensured a cohesive and productive working environment by making sure every team member could be heard and have contribution towards the project.
+Organically being put forward for project manager on various group works, I ensured a cohesive and productive working environment by making sure every team member was heard and have made contributions towards the project.
 This meant better morale, a safe place to learn and above all, everyone believing they are a better software developer than they were yesterday.
 In 2011/2012, I captained Aslan FC to their [first ever league title](#hobbies-and-interests), in their first ever year in the competition.
+This reaffirmed my competitive nature as well as my leadership skills.

 ### Thrives under pressure
 From having to organise an end-of-year prom during my final year of secondary school, where the bulk of the organisation coincided with completing GCSE exams, to completing group [projects](#projects), I have always thrived when working under pressure.
 It is my strong organisational and time management skills that I have developed over time that allows me to do this.
 These, coupled with my competitive nature, allow me to work effectively when also under a time constraint.